Assignment No.1

 Education is the soul of an individual and a nation; it is the beacon which allows the nations to find the way to the future.
 Philosophy of education deals with the problems of our education system through a multi disciplinary approach concerned with its concepts, aims, methods and results.

 Our Education System is a legacy of our colonial masters.
 We have failed to update it with respect to the changing times.
 What education we are giving to our own children today, is an antithesis of the Plato’s Education Philosophy of Idealism described in his vision of an ideal Republic; which advocates about an individual who is subservient to a just society.
 Should the child be raised by the state as advocated by Plato(away from parents)?
 This question has been answered differently by Utopian scholars, ideologies and civilizations.
 Irrespective of the way the child is brought up in various civilizations, the aim of education is to create the social change; produce citizens for the civil society and provide opportunity to all social classes for the growth of individuals and communities.
 Pakistan is a Republic but the aim of education is not clear.
 Ironically, developing a national aim of education is not the agenda of our law makers; not even the reform oriented political parties have declared any concrete policy on education.
 The surveys of schools conducted in rural Sind and Punjab in 1990s revealed that 60 percent of our schools in our rural areas are not functioning.
 The people who can write their names are only 52 percent in Pakistan, the unofficial literacy level is much lower.
-If we have a national debate on the question does nature or nurture is responsible for our underdevelopment? the majority will favor the concept of Fatalism(philosophical doctrine emphasizing the subjugation of all events or actions to fate).
+If we have a national debate on the question does nature or nurture is responsible for our underdevelopment? the majority will favor the concept of Fatalism(a philosophical doctrine emphasizing the subjugation of all events or actions to fate).
 Under these circumstances we cannot discuss the Philosophy of Kant or Hegel in Pakistan.
 It is no surprise that Pakistan became the breeding ground of fanatic religious ideologies supported by brotherly countries since 1979.

 Islam is one of the majestic religions of the world which emphasized on her followers to get educated; Islam declared knowledge as light and its absence as darkness.
 The Holy Book Al-Quran is a living miracle of our beloved Prophet Rehmat-ul-Alameen Muhammad(Peace be Upon him).
 Quran is a treasure of knowledge and guidance for the people till the day of judgment.
 It completed the religion of Allah initially delivered piecemeal by the Prophets in different times and places.
 Our Holy Prophet (PBUH) created a welfare state/civil society in Madina for 12 years.
 Sociologists believe that women’s rights are the key to the civilization of change and progress.
 He(PBUH) gave the rights of emancipation (the right to marry, get education, adopt a career, get inheritance and choose divorce at will) to women in the 7th century, which were given to European women after 1850s.
 The international scholars acclaim him as the greatest leader of mankind who brought an unimaginable social change in the world’s most uneducated and uncivilized society of the world-Arabia in the 7th century.
 The Muslims emerged as a world power from the 7th to the 17th Century A.D.
 However, the Islamic Republic of Pakistan is ranked just above the Least Developed Countries(LDCs) in the Human Development Index of the world.
 It is ironic that Islam provided all the recipes of national development, nevertheless we are moving on the way of darkness; we are infected with all the social evils for which different communities were punished by Allah for disobedience as narrated the Quran.
 I have yet to see any demonstration by religious parties in Pakistan on our illiteracy or lack of intellectualism.
 Our Holy Prophet(PBUH), his Ahl-e-Bait and his sincere companions gave us the gift of knowledge to change, why are we following the path of darkness?
 If utilitarianism can be achieved by other civilizations of the world, than why not the people of Pakistan get a scholastic solution to their problems.